jn7163/FDM-localization/README.md

 If you are using code editor like me, do not change the file structure and note that your translation should only be filled in `msgstr ""`.
 The .po file is in UTF-8 encoding and lines end with *nix format(LF).

-Once you finished translation and want to make l10n file avalible immediately, use Qt linguist, load the .po file, click File → publish, it will make a smae-named .qm file.
+Once you finished translation and want to make l10n file avalible immediately, use Qt linguist, load the .po file, click File → publish, it will make a same-named .qm file.
 Use this file to replace the origin file in FDM install folder/translations.

 Many thanks for your help!
 It's highly appreciated.